seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/PlainUnlicense.md

 ### For Legal Interpretation

-If you are legally interpreting this dedication and are unclear on any part, we ask you interpret in a way that makes the library as free as possible.
-If any issue remains unclear, you should use the official [Unlicense][unlicense-link] to clarify our dedication.
+If you are legally interpreting this dedication and are unclear on any part, we ask you interpret the library in a way that makes the it as free as possible.
+If any issue remains unclear, you should use the official [Unlicense](https://unlicense.org/UNLICENSE) to clarify our dedication.
 ```

 ///